Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Results

-Our main finding, that recent save performance has a negative fixed effect value, holds for all window sizes and types (Figure \ref{XGraph}).
-(Although not shown in the figure, all of the fixed effects are statistically significant.)
-The fixed effect magnitude increases with the window size.
+Our main finding, that recent save performance has a negative fixed effect value, holds for all window sizes (Figure \ref{fig: fixed effect estimates}).
+However, the fixed effect is statistically significant at the $10\%$ level only for the $k = 120$ window (see $90\%$ credible intervals in Figure \ref{fig: fixed effect estimates}).

-The fact that the slope fixed effects, $\hat{\bar{\beta}}$, are negative leaves open the possibility that the slopes for some individual goaltender-seasons are positive, but Figures \ref{CoefComp}-\ref{Coef15vs30} show that this is not the case.
-These figures show that all of the individual-group slope coefficients, $\hat{\beta}_j$, for both the longest window sizes (Figure \ref{CoefComp}) and the shortest window sizes (Figure \ref{Coef15vs30}), are strongly negative.
-Figures \ref{CoefComp}-\ref{Coef15vs30} also show positive correlation between the slope estimates from the shot-based vs. the time-based window models.
+The fact that the slope fixed effects for the recent save performance, $\hat{\bar{\beta}}$, are negative leaves open the possibility that the slopes for some individual goaltender-seasons are positive.
+But Figure \ref{fig: group effect comparison} shows that all of the individual-group slope coefficients, $\hat{\beta}_j$ are negative and closely clustered around the fixed effects, for all window sizes.

-The coefficients of the significant control variables remained consistent in sign and similar in magnitude across all window sizes and types (Figure \ref{ControlGraph}).
-The control variable point estimates for all window types and sizes are within a $95\%$ Bayesian confidence interval (or a credible interval) for the 300-minute baseline model.
-Furthermore, changing the specification for {\sf Position} from categorical to numerical, for the $t = 300$ baseline model, resulted in a slope fixed effect that remained negative and was similar in magnitude.
-The signs of the coefficients for all statistically significant control variables in this model variant agreed with the $t = 300$ baseline model.
+The slope coefficients for all control variables are consistent in sign and magnitude and are within the 120-shot model $90\%$ credible interval, for all window sizes (Figure \ref{ControlGraph}).
+Note that the credible intervals for {\sf Angle} and {\sf Distance} are so narrow that they are not visible.